Classics (CLAS)College of Arts and Humanities

 Scholarships and Financial Assistance

 The Office of Student Financial Aid (OSFA) administers all types of federal, state and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
 For information, visit: www.financialaid.umd.edu .

 The Classics Department awards a number of special scholarships and awards, some reserved for Classics majors and others awarded to them in preference.

 For Classics majors only: The Avery Prize is awarded annually to a Latin student of special merit and the Hubbe Prize to a Greek student of special merit.
 The Mildred Steyer Undergraduate Scholarship is awarded to an outstanding major in Classics.
 The Odyssey scholarships support study abroad and other student needs.
 To honor the memory of Sylvia Gerber, who taught Latin for many years in the Washington, DC public schools, her son Louis has provided the department with funding to support the training of Latin teachers and Latin pedagogical studies, including an undergraduate award for an aspiring Latin teacher.

 Thanks to a generous grant from the National Italian American Foundation, the department now offers a number of full scholarships for its winter term and spring break study abroad programs in Italy; these are awarded by preference to students majoring in Classics and related fields.
 Summer scholarship money is also available through this grant for student research on the influence of ancient Roman culture in America.

 Awards and Recognition

-Outstanding students are invited to join Eta Sigma Phi, the national undergraduate Honor Society in Classics (see Student Societies and Professional Organizations above).
+Outstanding students in Greek and Latin are invited to join Eta Sigma Phi, the national undergraduate Honor Society in Classics (see Student Societies and Professional Organizations above).